Keninha Goiano

-Kenedy Silva Reis (born 25 November 1985), commonly known as Keninha Goiano or Keninha, is a Brazilian footballer.
-He plays attacking midfielder.
+Kenedy Silva Reis (born 25 November 1985), commonly known as Keninha Goiano or Keninha, is a Brazilian former professional footballer who played as an attacking midfielder.

 Career

-Keninha Goiano is a player who has gone through several small clubs in Goiás, São Paulo and other states to reach the Atlético Goianiense.
-In January 2013, he signed a 6-month contract with Qatari club Al-Sailiya.
+Keninha Goiano went through several small clubs in Goiás, São Paulo and other states to reach the Atlético Goianiense.
+In January 2013, he signed a six-month contract with Qatari club Al-Sailiya.